rastabda22/rastabda24/README.md

 Not only did I clean it up but I also bundled parts of the code into objects (no more loose multi-dimensional arrays).
 And so, after developing it for a while I arrived at a library that is flexible enough to allow users to play with and understand.

-After the latest changes it's apparent that this project has gone beyond a text terminals since it supports strokes (outlines) and Unicode characters which can have several colors.
+After the latest changes it's apparent that this project has gone beyond Text Terminals since it supports strokes (outlines) and Unicode characters which can have several colors.
 I had not realized that Unicode had evolved this far!

 Note:
 - You can find [an index of Unicode characters here](https://unicode-table.com/en/) but you have to use HTML-codes in the Prototype or Unicode numbers on JSTTS/JerboaTTS,